Near-optimal pure state estimation with adaptive Fisher-symmetric measurements: Fisher Symmetric Measurements

-and its Classical Fisher Information Matrix (FIM) is as evenly distributed as possible over all parameters.
-Both conditions are fulfilled when the Classical FIM $C$ is related with the Quantum FIM $Q$ by \cite{Li}
+and the corresponding classical Fisher information matrix (FIM) is as evenly distributed as possible over all parameters.
+Both conditions are fulfilled when the classical FIM $C$ is related to the quantum FIM $Q$ by \cite{Li}

-In the following sections, we calculate both Quantum and Classical Fisher Information Matrices for the state \eqref{eq:state} and find the conditions of a POVM to be a FSM.
+In the following sections, we calculate both quantum and classical Fisher information matrices for the state \eqref{eq:state} and find the conditions for a POVM to be a FSM.